Day 39 - Birch Run to Port Huron MI

 We were back into farm country.
 A little less corn.
 A little more short vegetation that could have been a root veggie or beans or something.
 What ever it was, it was a nice change.
 There were cows too.
 We also saw some horse-drawn farming equipment.
 Interesting to see as long as one is careful of its, um, exhaust.

-Some of the riders took a short detour into town to see the local 9/11 memorial.
+Some of the riders took a short detour into Brown City to see the local 9/11 memorial.
 The locals take great pride in this display.
 They welcome the opportunity to explain the site’s history and how the steel column from one of the Twin Towers was transported from New York City to Brown City.

 Our destination today is Port Huron.
 Port Huron borders the St Clair River and Lake Huron.
 A quick off route ride brought us to a great view of the bridge we will be crossing tomorrow.
 We climb over the Blue Water Bridge for a 3-day stretch in the Canadian province of Ontario.
 A slightly different accent, more farms, and some new Canadian jerseys await!